 Future developments.
-For the latest information about developments related to Form 1096, such as legislation enacted after they were published, go to www.irs.gov/form1096.
+For the latest information about developments related to Form 1096, such as legislation enacted after it was published, go to www.irs.gov/form1096.

 Reminder.
-The only acceptable method of filing information returns with Internal Revenue Service/Information Returns Branch is electronically through the FIRE system.
+The only acceptable method of electronically filing information returns listed on this form in box 6 with the IRS is through the FIRE system.
 See Pub.
-1220, Specifications for Filing Forms 1097, 1098, 1099, 3921, 3922, 5498, 8935, and W-2G Electronically.
+1220.

 Purpose of form.
 Use this form to transmit paper Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G to the Internal Revenue Service.
-Do not use Form 1096 to transmit electronically.
-For electronic submissions, see Pub.
-1220.

-Caution.
-If you are required to file 250 or more information returns of any one type, you must file electronically.
+Caution: If you are required to file 250 or more information returns of any one type, you must file electronically.
 If you are required to file electronically but fail to do so, and you do not have an approved waiver, you may be subject to a penalty.
-For more information, see part F in the 2013 General Instructions for Certain Information Returns.
+For more information, see part F in the 2017 General Instructions for Certain Information Returns.